 Who answers my call to Poison Control?

 When you call Poison Control, you will speak directly to a poison specialist who is a registered nurse or pharmacist.
 Poison specialists sit for a national certifying exam to become CSPIs (Certified Specialists in Poison Information) after a year of training.
 These specialists are available to take your call and to provide expert medical guidance in poison emergencies 24 hours a day.
+And if you prefer not to call, you can get help from Poison Control experts with the online tool, webPOISONCONTROL®.
 You can call with questions about poison, too, not just poison emergencies.
-All questions about poisons are smart questions.

 What will Poison Control ask when I call?

 If possible, bring the medicine, chemical, or household product container to the phone.
 Provide a quick overview of the situation (for example, "my 3-year-old son just pulled his grandmother's medicine pack out of her suitcase.
 He had a couple of pills in his mouth but I don't know if he swallowed any.")
 The poison specialist will then ask you several questions.
 These questions are necessary to make an accurate assessment of the situation's severity and your answers will determine the treatment information you are given.
 Once this information is gathered, the poison specialist will determine how serious the situation is and guide you through recommendations for treatment.
 Some of the questions may include:

 - Presence of symptoms.
 Let the poison specialist know immediately if the patient is unconscious or is having difficulty breathing (wheezing, bluish color to skin, lips, nails).